Photo from Unsplash

 Morning

-Paul’s words mean more than most men think; they imply that the aim and end of his life was Christ—nay, his life itself was Jesus.
-In the words of an ancient saint, he did eat, and drink, and sleep—Christ.
-Jesus was his very breath, the soul of his soul, the heart of his heart, the life of his life.
-Can you say, as a professing Christian, that you live up to this idea?
-Can you honestly say that, for you to live is Christ?
+Paul's words mean more than we might realize; they show that the purpose and goal of his life was Christ—no, more than that, Christ was his very life.
+As one saint of old said, Paul ate, drank, and slept Christ.
+Jesus was his breath, the core of his soul, the heart of his heart, and the life of his life.
+Can you, as a professing Christian, truly say you live like that?
+Can you honestly say that, for you, to live is Christ?

-Many there are, who carry out this principle in some measure; but who is there that dare say that he has lived wholly for Christ as the apostle did?
-Jesus alone is the true life of a Christian—its source, its sustenance, its model, its end, all gathered up in one word.
-Lord, accept me; I here present myself, praying to live only in You and to You.
-Let me be as the bullock which stands between the plough and the altar, to work or to be sacrificed; and let my motto be, “Ready for either.”
+Many try to live by this principle in part, but who can truly say they have lived entirely for Christ as Paul did?
+Jesus alone is the true life of a Christian—the source, sustenance, model, and goal of life, all wrapped into one.
+Lord, accept me as I offer myself to live only for You and through You.
+Let me be like the ox that stands ready between the plow and the altar, prepared to work or to be sacrificed.
+Let my motto be, "Ready for either."

 Evening

-Observe the sweet titles with which the heavenly Solomon with intense affection, addresses His bride the church.
+Look at the tender names with which the heavenly Solomon affectionately addresses His bride, the church.

-Let every believing soul drink solace out of these wells.
+Let every believer draw comfort from these truths.
 Soul!
-Christ is near to you in ties of relationship; Christ is dear to you in bonds of marriage union and you are dear to Him.
-Behold, He grasps both of your hands with both His own, saying, “My sister, my spouse!”
-Mark the two sacred holdfasts by which your Lord gets such a double hold of you—that He neither can nor will ever let you go.
-Be not, O beloved, slow to return the hallowed flame of His love.
+Christ is near to you through family ties and dear to you through the bonds of marriage, and you are just as dear to Him.
+Look at how He holds both your hands with both of His, saying, "My sister, my spouse!"
+See the two sacred bonds by which your Lord has such a firm hold on you that He will never let you go.
+O beloved, be eager to return the fire of His love.

 Morning and Evening - January 7